World of Hyatt Credit Card Review

 ToP Analysis

-All of us at ToP LOVE Hyatt.
-The same is true for the Quidget_Hyatt.
-We recommend using it, primarily, for all Hyatt purchases and to hit the $15,000 spend threshold to earn a second free night certificate each year, if possible.
-If Globalist status is of interest to you, you can definitely use the World of Hyatt credit card to assist in getting there while earning other Milestone Benefits along the way.
-Some of the better ones include another Category 1-4 free night certificate, a Category 1-7 free night certificate, suite night upgrades, and access to a concierge.
-If those topics interest you, this is a great card for your everyday spend although the Quidget_Hyatt_Biz may be a better fit for status chasers.
-If you have both cards it is ideal to put your first $15K in spend on the personal card and then switch to the business card for better elite night earning.
+Recent devaluation aside, all of us at ToP love Hyatt and still get a lot of value out of the program.
+The same is true for the World of Hyatt Credit Card.
+We recommend using it primarily for Hyatt purchases and to hit the $15,000 spend threshold to earn a second free night certificate each year, if possible.
+(You can also hit the second tier of the current welcome offer, if you plan to do so.)
+If Globalist status is of interest to you, you can definitely use the World of Hyatt credit card to assist in getting there while earning other Milestone Rewards along the way.
+Some of the better milestones include another Category 1-4 free night certificate, a Category 1-7 free night certificate, suite night upgrades and access to a concierge.
+If those ToPics interest you, this is a great card for your everyday spend although the World of Hyatt Business Credit Card be a better fit for status chasers.
+If you have both cards, it is ideal to put your first $15K in spend on the personal card and then switch to the business card for better elite night earning.

-This card is also a card we consider a “long-term keeper.”
+This card is also a card we consider a “longterm keeper.”
 There really is no reason to cancel this card.
-For the annual_fees annual fee, you receive a Category 1-4 certificate each year.
+For the $95 annual fee, you receive a Category 1-4 certificate each year.
 Even if you value Hyatt points at only 1.0 cent each, a Category 4 hotel (at 15,000 points/night) is worth $150, or $55 more than the annual fee.
 You can usually use this certificate for a $300+/night room.

-The Quidget_Hyatt is incredibly valuable and rewarding.
-While it is quite easy to accrue Hyatt points via Chase Ultimate Rewards cards, as Chase is a transfer partner, the Quidget_Hyatt also makes sense for most award travelers.
+The World of Hyatt Credit Card is incredibly valuable and rewarding.
+While you can also accrue Hyatt points via Chase Ultimate Rewards and Bilt Rewards cards, as Chase and Bilt are transfer partners, the World of Hyatt Credit Card also makes sense for most award travelers.
 Let us know your thoughts on this card in our Facebook group.